sseletskyy/storybook-puppeteer-declarative-testing/README.md

 This feature will be available in upcoming release

-Meanwhile you can create your own `[component].spdt.js` files with custom implementation.
+Meanwhile, you can create your own `[component].spdt.js` files with a custom implementation.
 But don't change `*.generated.spdt.js` files because they are regenerated every time you run `npm run spdt:generate-tests`